gorango/glyphs/docs/content/docs/introduction.md

 - [Figma source file](/docs/figma/overview) for the icon sets
 - [Figma plugin](/docs/plugin/install-plugin) to speed up common design tasks with large icon sets
 - [Command line interface](/docs/cli/install-cli) to download the assets from Figma
-- [Packaged assets](/docs/web/getting-started) to use in development projects and elsewhere
+- [Packaged assets](/docs/web/getting-started) to use in other design and development projects
-- [Web components](/docs/web/component) to integrate the icons with additional features